Red Spots on Legs: 7 Common Causes & What to Do

-Red spots on the legs which emerge without any symptoms are usually not a significant concern.
-They may be related to insect bites or may even be birth marks.
+Red spots on the legs that develop without any other symptoms are usually not a significant concern.
+They may be related to insect bites, which will resolve on their own, or may even be birth marks.

-However, when the spots spread to the rest of the body, and occur with pain, intense itching, fever or headache, it is important to see a doctor.
-These symptoms may indicate a more serious illness, like lupus.
+However, when these spots spread to the rest of the body, and also cause pain, intense itching, fever or headache, it is important to see a doctor for assessment.
+These symptoms may indicate a more serious illness that requires treatment, like eczema, a fungal rash or lupus.

-It is important to monitor your symptoms and to keep an eye on the spots.
+It is important to monitor your symptoms and to keep an eye on the spots if they are new.
 You should look for spreading of the spots, crusting or skin flaking, and follow up with a doctor if you notice these characteristics.

 What causes red spots on the legs?